Olusegun Oke Library: Memorable events

 The following are memorable events at the Olusegun Oke Library, Ladoke Akintola University of Technology (LAUTECH), Ogbomoso.

-On August 14, 2024, Dr. (Mrs.) Adefunke Sarah Ebijuwa assumed office as the University Librarian of Ladoke Akintola University of Technology (LAUTECH).
+On August 14, 2024, Prof. Adefunke Sarah Ebijuwa assumed office as the University Librarian of Ladoke Akintola University of Technology (LAUTECH).
 She holds the distinction of being the first alumnus of LAUTECH to rise to the position of a Principal Officer and the first indigenous female of the institution to attain this prestigious rank.
 Her appointment marks a historic milestone in the university’s leadership and academic excellence.

 November, 2002 - Library was given a Faculty status by the Development Committee of the University.

 May 1999 - The Curriculum Committee of LAUTECH approved LIB 101 (Use of Library) as a unit earning course for 100 Level students.

 February 26, 1999 - Olusegun Oke Library moved to the permanent site.

 August 27, 1998 - The Medical Library in Osogbo was established.

 February 1992 - The University Library was first computerized as the first academic Library in Nigeria.